Creating an Entryway With Big Impact

 It’s not necessarily about the layout, decor style or even trendy accessories that bring your entry to life.
 The overall personality of a home’s entrance often lies in subtle architectural elements.

 Emphasize existing details like your front door and interior stairs.
-Paint and new hardware transforms your front door from boring to bold.
+Paint and new hardware transform your front door from boring to bold.
 Refinish stair treads and install new rails and balusters.
 Secure a colorful runner to the treads to dress up an aging staircase.

 Update a generic entry by adding wainscoting or a chair rail to enhance dimension.
 Install crown molding to create visual height.
 Spruce up unadorned window and door openings with decorative trim.
 These simple architectural embellishments will give your entry a welcoming look and feel.